rikuf2/basic-csharp/src/content/part1/part1-1.md

 I was falling in love
 Now I'm only falling apart
 ```
-create a program which prints these lyrics using three (3) `Console.WriteLine`s.
+Create a program which prints these lyrics using `Console.WriteLine` three times.

 </Exercise>